 To order a book, use librarySearch to check if the book is already available.
 Books should be ordered early enough to ensure they will be delivered, processed and on the library shelves before they are needed for relevant research or courses.
 Please note the maximum number of print copies of a title the Library will hold is 10.
-Loan status (1 Day, 2 Day, Week or Standard) can be indicated when ordering. eBooks will be purchased, if available, when Short Loans (1 Day, 2 Day or Week) or multiple copies of Standard Loans are requested.
+Loan status (1 Day, 2 Day, Week or Standard) can be indicated when ordering. eBooks will be purchased, if available when multiple Short Loans (1 Day, 2 Day or Week) are requested.

 Titles may be ordered using Web Order Form.
 Passwords have been given to all departmental Library Representatives and Heads of Departments.

 To ensure the order process is as speedy as possible, please supply all the information requested on the book order form.
 Many sources can be checked for publication details, availability and price.
 BookData Online, an online database, lists most English language titles currently in print.
 Publishers' and booksellers' websites are other excellent sources.

 Once an order has been sent to a Library suppler, the title is listed in the LibrarySearch as 'on order'.
 Once the title has been received, an email is sent to the staff member who requested the book.
 You will need to be registered with the Library to get this email.

 For further information e-mail: firstname.lastname@example.org or tel: +353 1 708 6823/6131

 International Standard Book Number Service